presents

 - mutations in type II collagen as a cause of chondrodysplasias:

-are caused by mutations in type II procollagen that are similar to mutations in Type I procollagen that cause osteogenesis imperfecta;
+mutations in type II procollagen that are similar to mutations in type I procollagen that cause osteogenesis imperfecta;

 - specific disorders that may be caused by type II collagen mutations: